Trade Advice Document

 One-day sales are events, usually held in venues that have been booked for the day, where goods are offered for sale by traders at bargain prices.
 Some may be genuine but most are not.
 They are often run by slick, well-practised traders and a team of assistants who are expert in taking advantage of buyers' love of a bargain.

-Some people are tempted to attend a sale, generally advertised on social media, by the lure of huge discounts on brand-named goods, often electrical goods.
+Some people are tempted to attend a sale (generally advertised on social media) by the lure of huge discounts on brand-named goods, often electrical goods.
 Traders may also advertise on leaflets distributed only a few days before the sale itself.
 The event may be described as ex-catalogue goods, a bankrupt-stock sale or a warehouse clearance sale.

 The trader's assistants may begin the process of whipping up excitement for the sale even before it has commenced by 'working' the queue of people waiting to enter the saleroom, chatting to them and building up the anticipation.

-The trader usually conducts the sale from behind an elevated counter and invariably the goods are hidden from view so as not to allow the crowd to see beforehand what they are buying.
+The trader usually conducts the sale from behind an elevated counter, and invariably the goods are hidden from view so as not to allow the crowd to see beforehand what they are buying.
 Sometimes the potential buyers will pay to be 'locked' into the saleroom, fully expecting that only they will be the lucky recipients of a bargain.
 The trader may give 'sweetener' goods away or sell them at very low prices.
 This process is designed to heighten the anticipation of the crowd and prime them for the commencement of the actual sale.

 A common practice is for the trader to use their assistants to pose as customers to mingle with the unsuspecting audience and then 'sell' genuine goods to them to reinforce the illusion that there are bargains to be had.

-The buyers are given their 'bargains', which may be well-packaged to deter close and immediate inspection.
+The actual buyers are given their 'bargains', which may be well-packaged to deter close and immediate inspection.
 They invariably turn out to be poor quality, inferior, unsafe, counterfeit goods or even empty boxes and certainly not the top brand bargains that the buyers were hoping for.
 The buyers are usually ushered out of the sales room and not allowed back in.

 It may be virtually impossible for you to exercise your rights after you have bought from a one-day sale, unless it is a genuine one.
-A disreputable trader and their team will have packed up and gone and be extremely difficult to trace.
+A disreputable trader and their team will have packed up and gone, and be extremely difficult to trace.

 WHAT IS A POP-UP SHOP?